Wednesday, 11 March 2026

-While changing variables from x, y to r, theta in a double integral, if original limits go from -infinite to
+While changing variables from x, y to r, theta in a double integral, if original limits go from -infinite to +infinite, then what would new limits go to?
+Please explain step by step.

 Let's go through the process step by step: